Fj00/CEL/README.md

 ## Stats

 Again, the initial list contained 80775 words.
 The number of words removed was 24688, making 56087.
 There are 124 CSW-only words.
 There were 150 additions that weren't 2 or 3 letters.
 The total number of 2 letter words is 65 (out of 127 NWL+CSW), and the total number of 3 letter words is 640 (out of 1347 NWL+CSW).
-Combining the purged list with the additions and 2-3 letter words makes 56311 words, out of which there are:
+Combining the purged list with the additions and 2-3 letter words makes 56311 words, and here is the list broken down by word length:

 | Length | CWL Count | NWL+CSW Count | Percent CWL/NWL+CSW |
 | --- | --- | --- | --- |